akilli/editor/README.md

 - open the corresponding dialog in case the elements allows attributes or
 - remove the format aka replace the element with its `textContent`.

-Note that this feature is not fully implemented yet, as quite a lot of new plugins for text-level elements have been added.

 In addition to that, each text-level element registers a keyboard shortcut in the form `Alt` + `Shift` + a letter.
 If you hover a button for such a text-level element in the toolbar, the actual keyboard shortcut will be shown.

 ## Demo